faisalalvi-multidots/gutenberg_commenting/README.md

 > **⚠️ Note:** This is a beta version.
 Use it for contributions only.

 Welcome to the Gutenberg's Commenting Feature Plugin's repository.
-This plugin is useful to enable commenting featured like Google Document within WordPRess' Gutenberg Block Editor!
+This plugin is useful to enable commenting featured like Google Document within WordPress' Gutenberg Block Editor!

 Current trends say that 35% of the web uses WordPress, from individual blog posts to big news sites online.
 While preparing any blog or news online, those people thought of in their mind to verify their content with friends, colleagues, subject experts before posting it. s/he wants to invite and collaborate them in blog posts for review/validation.
 But, Those people have not any handy feature to give feedback/suggestions right away on those blogs within the WordPress platform.